 In the below example, there are two contexts - Function and Component, and IDs will be added to the requirements.

 Attributes of type Custom usually have special views connected to them that depend on a specific SID or SIDs being used.
-For this use case, the attributes need be added to the correct item types, and depend on the usage of the Requirements Meta Model.
+For this use case, depend on the usage of the Requirements Meta Model.
 As mentioned above, an alternative to Unique ID with Context is the standard Identity type attribute.
 Which attribute type you chose will depend on your use case and needs.

 This article describes how to set up the Unique ID with Context attribute solution.